 - 7. Incandescent lamp (9th YPT, Correspondence Competition, 1987) - An incandescent lamp is connected to a power circuit of - a) direct current - b) alternate current with a frequency of 50 Hz - Study the current in the circuit as a function of voltage on the lamp.
 Estimate the amplitude of temperature oscillations of the filament in a lamp connected to AC circuit of 50 Hz. - 11.
 Incandescent lamp (1st IYPT, 1988) - It is said that two 60 W light bulbs shine brighter than three 40 W bulbs.
 Is it true?
-Investigate the change of light emission and the change of light bulb's lifetime at a small change of supplied voltage. - 15.
-Incandescent lamp (5th IYPT, 1992) - Determine the amplitude of temperature oscillations of the coil of an incandescent lamp connected to AC circuit. - 6.
+Investigate how a small change in supplied voltage will affect light emission and a light bulb's lifetime. - 15.
+Incandescent lamp (5th IYPT, 1992) - Estimate the amplitude of temperature variations of the spiral filament of a light bulb powered by alternating current. - 6.
 Transmission of signals (13th IYPT, 2000) - Using a bulb, construct the optimum transmitter of signals without any modulation of the light beam between transmitter and receiver.
 Investigate the parameters of your device.
 The quality of the device is defined by the product of the information rate (bits/sec) and the distance between transmitter and receiver. - 14.
 Illumination (13th IYPT, 2000) - Two bulbs, 100 and 40 watts, respectively, illuminate a table tennis ball placed between them.
 Find the position of the ball, when both sides of the ball appear to be equally lit.
 Explain the result. - 10.
 Tungsten lamp (16th IYPT, 2003) - The resistance of the tungsten filament in a light bulb shows a strong temperature dependence.
 Build and demonstrate a device based on this characteristic. - 1.
 Filament (20th IYPT, 2007) - There is a significant current surge when a filament lamp is first switched on.
 Propose a theoretical model and investigate it experimentally.